KozorovitskiyLaboratory/crossbill/README.md

 Note: Admin previledges are required on this command prompt to be able to create required environment.

+`pip install` is most preferred, but alternate approaches are listed below:

 #### Approach 1.
 Building *crossbill* environment using setup file / pip:

   Download crossbill repository, unzip it, get to the folder containing setup.cfg file and then use the following: